-The crash utility is installed as /sbin/crash by the curr-crash-4.0-2.20 rpm along with the crash(8) man page.
+The crash utility is installed as /sbin/crash by the ccur-crash-crash-version rpm along with the crash(8) man page.

-The ccur-kexec-tools-1.101-kdump rpm installs two binary executable files, /sbin/kexec and /sbin/kdump, as well as the /etc/init.d/kdump service and its configuration file, /etc/sysconfig/kdump.
-The kexec(8) and kdump(8) man pages are also installed with this rpm.
+The ccur-kexec-tools-kexec-version-kdump rpm installs two binary executable files, /sbin/kexec and /sbin/kdump, as well as the /etc/init.d/kdump service and its configuration file, /etc/sysconfig/kdump.
+The kexec (8) and kdump (8) man pages are also installed with this rpm.

 The following are requirements to enable the system to take and analyze crash dumps.
-These are included by default in all pre-built RedHawk i386 kernels.
+The kernel configuration parameters are included by default in all pre-built RedHawk kernels.